chrisjrob/chrisjrob.github.io/_posts/2011-02-23-linux-drivers-for-linux-devices.md

 type: post
 published: true
 status: publish
-categories: technology linux
+category: technology
-tags: garmin driver
+tags: [linux, garmin, driver]
 ---

 Nothing annoys me more than this - companies that use the Linux